Shannon Robinson: Early life and education

 Robinson was born in Coronado, California.
 He earned a Bachelor of Arts in philosophy from the University of New Mexico and a Juris Doctor from the University of New Mexico School of Law.

 Career

 Robinson has practiced law since 1975.
 In 1988, he was elected to the 17th district of the New Mexico Senate, assuming office in 1989.
 Robinson served in the Senate for 20 years before he was defeated by Tim Keller in the 2008 Democratic primary election.
 In 2012, Robinson ran for his old seat against Keller as a Republican.
 After Keller was elected mayor of Albuquerque, New Mexico, Mimi Stewart was appointed to replace him in the Senate.
 In 2016, Robinson was an unsuccessful candidate for his old seat against Stewart.

 In 2020, Robinson was again a candidate for the 17th district of the New Mexico Senate.
 Running in the Democratic primary against Stewart, Robinson positioned himself as a progressive, supporting the legalization of marijuana in New Mexico and the implementation of a Green New Deal program.
 Robinson was defeated by Stewart by a margin of 35%.

+Criminal Actions

+Robinson admits to stealing, and even laughs about stealing $43,000 worth of his client's money from a trust fund he administers.